What is the weirdest thing you ever did for your dog?

 The only solution I could see was fixing the problem so she’d be happy with it.
 But how?

-Then I remembered some of the Stanley Coren’s books.
+Then I remembered some of Stanley Coren’s books.
 Perhaps, if it got marked over, that would take care of it.
 The idea seemed sound.
 So out there, at night, in the cold, I pulled down my pants and peed on top of it.

 When I was done, Jasmine carefully sniff-inspected it.
 And then she turned back to the house.
 She was satisfied!
 It worked!

-Eventually, she got the to point where she was proud enough of her pee that she would indeed ground score for the whole world to notice it.
+Eventually, she got to the point where she was proud enough of her pee that she would indeed ground score for the whole world to notice it.